dennisbirch/simple-analytics/README.md

 SimpleAnalytics offers two ways of recording analytics data.

-_Analytics item_: This option lets you define a name for the item and optionally include a String:String dictionary of additional parameters. _It is your responsibility to ensure that you do not include private user information in these additional parameters._
+_Analytics item_: This option lets you define a name for the item and optionally include a [String:String] dictionary of additional parameters. _It is your responsibility to ensure that you do not include private user information._

 _Counter_: This option allows you to name an action or behavior you want to record, and increment a counter each time it's repeated.